VijayalakshmiVJ/Public-key-cryptography/README.md

 • Server --- sends ---> encrypted message "Hi, who is this?" using clients public key.

-• Client -- responds -> encrypted message "Hi, this is <NUID>!" using servers public key.
+• Client -- responds -> encrypted message "Hi, this is ID!" using servers public key.

 **Bonus** <br />
 Added further messaging between server and client with random sleeps/delays.